undermad/diet-generator-api/README.md

 ![MacroCalculator Code screenshot](/screenshots/macrocalculatorattributes_code_ss.png)

-The `HighProteinMacroCalculator` is actual implementation of `MacroCalculator` and utilize its own equation.
+The `HighProteinMacroCalculator` is the actual implementation of the `MacroCalculator` and uses its own equation.
-Macronutrients are calculated in the flow protein -> fats -> carbohydrates.
+Macronutrients are calculated in the order of protein, fats, and carbohydrates.

-It is essential to note that each gram of protein and carbohydrates equals 4 kcal, and each gram of fat equals 9 kcal.
+It is essential to note that each gram of protein and carbohydrate equals 4 kcal, and each gram of fat equals 9 kcal.
 These values remain consistent across all diet types.

 Proteins: `(2.2g MALE or 1.6g FEMALE) x Body Weight`